 Following are the key takeaways of the article:

 - Employee engagement is a top priority for businesses to enhance in promoting employee retention.

 - Employee engagement refers to how well the employees are engaged and involved within the organization.

-- Employee engagement is crucial for a conducive growth of an organization because it leads to higher employee retention, increases productivity, lowers absenteeism, enhances health, and increases the business's profitability.
+- Employee engagement is crucial for a conducive growth of an organization because it leads to higher employee retention, increases productivity statistics, lowers absenteeism, enhances health, and increases the business's profitability.

 - There are six drivers of employee engagement that are used to measure the success of engagement strategy.

 - There is a list of 15 ideas and activities for the employees in boosting employee engagement and making them feel valued and appreciated.

 - Employee engagement took a virtual turn in the face of covid-19 and has turned out to be most productive, leaving the employees happy and satisfied.

 - Employee engagement is a severe endeavor that requires considerate efforts.

 - The role of Deskera people and HRMS in managing the Business and Employee activities